Rosalie Jean Willis: Facts About Charles Manson’s First Wife

 In 1971, Charles Manson was found guilty of first-degree murder and conspiring to kill seven individuals, including actress Sharon Tate.

 Rosalie Willis wed Jack White following the dissolution of her marriage to Charles Manson.
 Jesse J. White and Jed White, who were born in 1958 and 1959, respectively, were two more children that Rosalie Willis had with Jack White.

-Rosalie Willis’s third husband, Warren Howard Handley, passed away in 1998.
-Rosalie Willis went on to live another 11 years, all alone, until her death on August 21, 2009.
+Warren Howard Handley, Rosalie Willis’ third husband, went away in 1998.
+Rosalie Willis continued to live on her own for a further 11 years before passing away on August 21, 2009.

 Rosalie Willis quietly passed away at her home in Tucson, Arizona, after a protracted battle with lung cancer.